electrikhq/slate-docs/components/index.md

+---
+title: "Components"
+description: "Documentation for all components."
+sidebar_order: 3
+---

 # Button Component Documentation

 Welcome to the documentation for the Button component.
 This document will guide you through the usage of the Slate UI kit's button components.